1972 Houston Astros season: June

 The Philadelphia Phillies hosted "Turn It Around Night" on June 6 at Veterans Stadium, where the theme was doing everything backward, including announcing the lineup cards from bottom to top and holding the seventh-inning stretch in the third inning.
-Astros starter Dave Roberts followed suit, providing the offense by homering twice to promote his own effort on the mound as Houston won, 4–3.
+Astros starter Dave Roberts followed suit, providing the offense by homering twice to promote his own effort on the mound, as Houston won, 4–3.

 With Steve Carlton on the mound for Philadelphia on June 16, the game remained scoreless through extra innings.
 In the bottom of the 11th inning, Jimmy Wynn connected for a walk-off home run to give the Astros a 1–0 victory.
+The walk-off blast was the second of Wynn's career, following the same achievement on June 26, 1966.

 Starting June 18, Astros starting pitchers hurled back-to-back one-hit shutouts.
-First, Jerry Reuss led a 10–0 masterpiece over the Phillies, with the only hit allowed a ninth-inning double.
+First, Jerry Reuss led a 10–0 masterpiece over the Phillies, with the only hit surrendered a ninth-inning double by Larry Bowa.
 César Cedeño collected four hits to power Houston, including a home run and two doubles.
-The following game, on June 19, Larry Dierker hurled a one-hitter to lead a 3–0 triumph over the New York Mets, whose only baserunner reached via a third-inning single.
-Tommy Helms supplied much of the Astros' offense with four hits.
+Reuss fanned nine, issued four walks, earned the complete game, and game score of 90.
+At the plate, Reuss drew a walk that led to a run scored.
+Bob Watson added two doubles and tallied four RBI.
+Cedeño's four-hit bout was the fourth of his career.
+The following game, on June 19, Larry Dierker hurled a one-hitter to usher in a 3–0 triumph over the New York Mets, whose only base runner—Duffy Dyer—reached via a third-inning single.
+Tommy Helms led the Astros' offense with four hits.

 Each of the first five Astros' hits on June 26 were home runs, which brought them to a 7–7 tie with the San Diego Padres.
-San Diego never answered back, however, and Houston kept scoring for a 14–7 win.
+San Diego was unable to answer back, however, and Houston kept scoring to win the outcome by a score of 14–7.

+César Cedeño followed up Bob Watson's NL Player of the Month honors with a recognition of his own for the month of June.
+Cedeño powered himself to a .387 average, .452 OBP, .748 SLG, and 1.200 OPS.
+He scored 27 runs, swatted nine doubles, bashed nine home runs, collected 19 RBI to go along with 43 hits and 83 total bases.